 I need information about...

-During and after treatment, your urologist will monitor your prostate health.
-Your healthcare team will also help you control any ongoing symptoms resulting from treatment.
-Keep in mind that each man responds differently to prostate cancer treatment.
-Continue working with your team throughout treatment.
-Mention any concerns you have, and be sure to get your questions answered.
 Above all, think about how best to live your life.
 Prostate cancer may or may not shorten your life.
 But living life to the fullest is a good goal for anyone.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR